 Marie Curie is a national end of life charity providing care and support living with a terminal illness, and campaigns for better support for dying people.
+With global aspirations, we were engaged to support in the development of their go-to-market strategy and investor engagement material.

 The End of Life health sector faces systematic detractors: limited people resource; limited budgets etc. This results in non-universal End of life experiences for people up and down the country.